Motorcyclists face many dangers from other motorists

 Safe driving remains crucial on the road

 In 2018, a total of 144 people died in motorcycle-related accidents in the state, according to the Ohio State Highway Patrol.
 That number represents an 8% decrease from the previous year.
-However, the number of fatalities remains too high.
+However, the number of motorcycle accident fatalities remains too high.

 Safety, sometimes, is ignored by motorists who cause collisions with motorcycles.
 Motorcyclists are much more vulnerable when they collide with much heavier cars, pickups and SUVs.
 Here are some of the reasons that crashes occur between motor vehicles and motorcycles: